Designing with Shock Management for Avionics PCBs

-- Once you’ve narrowed it down to the best components for your avionics systems, Altium Designer gives you supply chain tools to import CAD models and sourcing data for your PCB.
+- Once you’ve narrowed it down to the best components for your avionics design systems, Altium Designer gives you supply chain tools to import CAD models and source data for your PCB.

 - Once you’ve found the best components for your avionics design, use the ActiveBOM feature to instantly generate a complete and accurate bill of materials for your project.